 - Course Description, Prerequisites and Restrictions from the Catalog

-- Any required supplementary materials such as a homework access code.
+- Textbook and any required supplementary materials such as a homework access code.

 - Calculator Policy